MichaelCurrin/code-cookbook/recipes/python/tweet.md

 See my [Python Twitter Guide](https://michaelcurrin.github.io/python-twitter-guide/) for more info on getting dev flow, approaches to auth and using how to do other things with Tweepy.

+See my [Tweet GitHub Actions](https://github.com/MichaelCurrin/tweet-github-actions) project as a template and demo.

 ## Sample files